containerd/stargz-snapshotter/README.md

 ```
 # stargzify -insecure ubuntu:18.04 http://registry2:5000/ubuntu:18.04
 ```
-The converted image is still __compatible with a normal docker image__ so you can still pull and run it with a normal tools like docker.
+The converted image is still __compatible with a normal docker image__ so you can still pull and run it with normal tools(e.g. docker).

 ### Pull the image without downloading layers(it's sometimes called "lazypull") and run it
 ```